anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 The `--username=postgres` option is to authenticate the `createuser` command.
 You don't want anybody with shell access to create users and therefore authentication is necessary.
 The `postgres` user has sufficient rights to create new users.
 The `-W` makes `psql` prompt for the password to authenticate the `postgresql` user.
 Use the `tes6Aev8` password - or your version of it - that you used during the creation of the PostgreSQL StatefulSet.

 Then the `gaeMo6di` is the `[ROLENAME]` from the command pattern describe above.
-It's a bit confusing as you may read `-W gaeMo6di` as if `gaeMo6di` is an argument to the option `-W` but this is a false friend. `-W` is an option and `gaeMo6di` a stand-alone argument.
+It's a bit confusing as you may read `-W gaeMo6di` as if `gaeMo6di` is an argument to the option `-W`, but this is a false friend. `-W` is an option and `gaeMo6di` a stand-alone argument.
 Finally, the `-P` makes the `createuser` command prompt for the password of the `gaeMo6di` user.
 Use the password `UaGu5chu` - or your alternative for it.

-### Grand the New User Acces Privileges
+### Grand the New User Access Privileges

-Now, there is a user `gaeMo6di` but it is lacking of appropriate access privileges.
+Now, there is a user `gaeMo6di`, but it is lacking of appropriate access privileges.
 If you try to access the `postgres` database, you'll see an error message such as:

     permission denied for table user

-Therefore, you need to grand the user `gaeMo6di` privileges to access the `postgres` database which can be done using `psql`.
+Therefore, you need to grant the user `gaeMo6di` privileges to access the `postgres` database which can be done using `psql`.

 Execute: